-AOC endorses another progressive incumbent to challenge 'Trump's favorite Democrat' in Texas
+AOC endorses progressive newcomer taking on 'Trump's favorite Democrat' in Texas House race

 Ocasio-Cortez, along with Justice Democrats' help, famously won her district's primary, unseating a long-term and powerful incumbent in the House of Representatives.

-Since entering Congress, the freshman lawmaker has gained traction in progressive politics; fielding endorsement requests from major presidential candidates and seeing her "Green New Deal" mentioned in 2020 candidates' climate plans.
+Since entering Congress, the freshman lawmaker has gained traction in progressive politics, fielding endorsement requests from major presidential candidates and seeing her "Green New Deal" mentioned in 2020 candidates' climate plans.

 DESIGN STUDIO RELEASING OCASIO-CORTEZ ACTION FIGURE